Hans Thewissen: Career

-Selected works
+Research

-Thewissen discovered or worked on four missing links in Evolution of cetaceans.
+Thewissen discovered or worked on four missing links in the evolution of cetaceans.
 In addition, he worked on the following.

 Discovery of Ambulocetus

 Thewissen and Hussain discovered a partial skeleton of a new cetacean Ambulocetus in 1992, working with and a team from the Geological Survey of Pakistan in the Kala Chitta Hills of Punjab, Pakistan.

-When this new ancestral whale appeared in the magazine Science in 1994, Steven Jay Gould dubbed it 'as the smoking gun of whale evolution.
+When this new ancestral whale appeared in the magazine Science in 1994, Stephen Jay Gould dubbed it 'as the smoking gun of whale evolution.

 Ambulocetus was recovered from Pakistan(33.6°N 72.2°E, paleocoordinates 14.3°N 68.3°E) in 1993 by Thewissen and Muhammed Arif, and was described by Thewissen, Hussain, and Mohammad Arif in 1994.

 While has been known since the time of Charles Darwin that cetaceans had ancestors that lived on land, this was the first skeleton that included limb bones strong enough to walk on land.

-"I sat on the porch of a Pakistani guesthouse, puzzling over the sea-lion-size skeleton that we had just dug up in the Kala Chitta Hills.
+"I sat on the porch of a Pakistani guesthouse, puzzling over the sea lion-size skeleton that we had just dug up in the Kala Chitta Hills.
 I opened some of the packages containing fossil remains that I had wrapped earlier that day, and as I scraped with a dental tool, I realized that this was a whale—one that could walk around on the large hind legs that we had unearthed.
 It was the first such whale to be seen by a human, ever."